auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 - No dissipative structure is immortal

-Crises can disrupt homeostasis.
-The more complex a system is the more possibility of a crisis occurring as well a crisis causing a cascade of further crises ultimately unraveling homeostasis.
+Crises can disrupt [homeostasis](https://en.wikipedia.org/wiki/Homeostasis).
+The more complex a system is the more ways it can go wrong.
+Greater complexity increases the possibility of a crisis occurring as well as a crisis causing a cascade of further crises ultimately unraveling homeostasis causing death.
+This gives a basic explanation for aging.
+An organism reaches its peak maturity and accrues damage and mistakes over time.
+There is a crisis like a burn on the body.
+Your body tries to heal as best it can and work around the trauma, but the system becomes less able to adapt in the future.
+The scar tissue cannot function as flexibly as undamaged skin, opening a path to a future crisis.
+There are all kinds of crises occurring in our bodies that we won't feel.
+Eventually the organism cannot adapt and dies.

 Assuming a dissipative structure has access to unlimited exergy and no crises, can it go on forever?